nosoop/SM-TFCustAttr/README.md

 ## Writing attribute plugins

 Custom attributes are standard SourceMod plugins, so standard stuff applies.
-However, there are a few things I'd recommend and keep in mind:
+However, there is one principle to keep in mind:

-* Attributes are generally immutable.
-The only time plugins should add attributes is during the `TF2CustAttr_OnKeyValuesAdded` forward (or if a plugin does a full replacement in `TF2CustAttr_UseKeyValues`).
-* Hooks should effectively be detours, if they aren't already (that is, if you need to hook some specific client / weapon function, make sure it's applied to all supported entities).
-If you need to check the value of an attribute, do it at runtime, when the hook is called.
-Weapons *can* be picked up by other players or equipped dynamically; doing conditional hooks complicates things, making it difficult to keep track of whether it's just not hooked or if there's another issue somewhere along the chain.
+Attributes are generally unknown until they matter.
+This means that:

+* Attribute plugins shouldn't care about the attribute / entity mapping and lifecycle.
+That is the job of this framework.
+* Hooks should effectively be detours.
+All entities that support the attribute should be checked if the attribute is present at runtime.
+* Attributes are potentially mutable.
+Another plugin may remove or modify their value.